Ahmad-Hazrati/django-event/README.md

 ## UX
 ### Strategy
-The objective of the site is to provide a common platform for all user to view and register to community events.
-The site allows users to share their thoughts, leave comments through commenting and liking/unliking events.
+The objective of the site is to provide a common platform for all users to view and register for community events.
+The site allows users to share their thoughts, and leave comments through commenting and liking/unliking events.
 #### User Stories
-- User Goals:
+- **User Goals**:
   - As a Site User I can find the navigation items so that I can navigate the site easily.
   - As a Site User I can view a paginated list of events so that I select an event to view.
   - As a Site User I can view a list of events so that I can select one to check for more details.
   - As a Site User I can click on an event so that I can read the full content.
-  - As a Site User / Admin I can view the number of likes on each event so that I can see which is the most popular or viral.
+  - As a Site User / Admin I can view the number of likes on each event so that I can see which is the most viral.
   - As a Site User / Admin I can view the number of participants on each event so that I can view how many people have registered for the event.
-  - As a Site User I can register an account so that I can comment, like and participate to events.
+  - As a Site User I can register an account so that I can comment, like, and participate in events.
   - As a Site User I can login & logout of the site so that I can access the site securely.
   - As a Site User / Admin I can view comments on an individual event so that I can read the conversation.
   - As a Site User I can leave comments on an event so that I can be involved in the conversation.
   - As a Site User I can edit and delete my comments so that I revise/update and remove the contents.
   - As a Site User I can like or unlike an event so that I can interact with the content.
-  - As a Site User I can register to an event so that I can participate.
+  - As a Site User I can register for an event so that I can participate.
   - As a Site User I can click on the event category so that I can view the events for selected category.
-  - As a Site Admin I can create, edit, update and delete event categories so that I can manage the event categories.
   - As a Site User I can search for desired event so that I can find it more easily and quickly.
   - As a Site User I can view my profile so that I can check and update it.
   - As a Site User I can edit my profile so that I can keep it up-to-date.